wdawson/okta.github.io/_source/_reference/inline_hooks/api-am/index.md

 |-----|--------------|
 | add | Add a claim. |

 ### error

-(Indicate any errors that have been defined for use and how they affect the process flow.)

 When you return an error object, it should have the following structure: